Language Scent: Exploring Cross-Language Information Navigation: Lab Study

 \subsection{Lab Study Findings}

 We report our qualitative (from participant interviews) and quantitative (from the questionnaire and system log data) findings below.
 For quantitative data, we applied the Wilcoxon signed-rank test to calculate statistical significance, as it is a non-parametric method that makes no assumptions about the underlying distribution \cite{bridge1999IncreasingPhysiciansAwareness}.
 We applied the Benjamini-Hochberg correction to the Likert-scale questionnaire to control for family-wise false discovery rate.
 Full statistics can be found in Table \ref{tab:likert} for Likert-scale items and Table \ref{tab:log} for system logs (Appendix \ref{app:stats}).
 Here, we summarize the key results, reporting the mean ($M$), $p$-values, and effect size ($r$).
-For a technical evaluation for how \sys{} performed in the study tasks, see Appendix \ref{app:techEval}.